accert-dev/ACCERT/docs/source/user/using_necost.rst

 3. **Run Necost**

-   - Open your input file within the Workbench environment.
+   - Open one of the ``tutorial/necost/*.son`` input files within the Workbench environment.
    - Click the `Run` button to execute Necost.
    - Review the results in `NECOST_results.csv` directly within Workbench.